American wrestling star Hulk Hogan dies aged 71

 He faced names including Andre the Giant and Randy Savage and enjoyed a career in the media, featuring in films and television shows.

-Clearwater police department in Florida said officers and fire crews responded to a “medical-related call” shortly before 10am on Thursday.
+Clearwater police department said officers and fire crews responded to a “medical related call” shortly before 10am on Thursday.

-The WWE star was found “experiencing a serious medical-related issue” in a house on Eldorado Avenue and he was taken to Morton Plant Hospital.
+The WWE star was found “experiencing a serious medical-related issue” in a house on Eldorado Avenue, Florida, and he was taken to Morton Plant Hospital.

 Hogan died at 11.17am in hospital and there are “no signs of foul play or suspicious activity”, Major Nate Burnside said.